3fuyang/3fuyang.github.io/src/content/blog/how-to-plagiarize-tanstack-router-search-params-api-en.md

   ]
 description: Some internals of the amazing Search Params API from Tanstack Router, and how to implement a similar one in a React Router-based project.
 lang: en
-duration: 2min
 ---

-> Note: This article is originally written in [Chinese](/blog/how-to-plagiarize-tanstack-router-search-params) and translated by LLM.
+> Note: This article is originally written in [Chinese](/blog/how-to-plagiarize-tanstack-router-search-params) and translated with LLM.
 Please point out any mistakes or inappropriate phrases.
-Thank you!
+Thanks in advance:\)

 > This article is heavily influenced by [How to Travel with a Salmon](https://www.amazon.com/Travel-Salmon-Other-Essays-Harvest/dp/015600125X), but in all the wrong ways.